Appearance

 - Images stored in IndexedDB as blob URLs

-- Automatically saved with your project
+- Automatically optimized and saved with your project

-- Limited by browser storage quota
+- Limited by browser storage quota (~50-100MB)

 In project files (manual save):

-- Images embedded as base64 data
+- Optimized images embedded as base64 data

 - Included in